Who We Are

 - Development and delivery of Pan European Programmes

-- Development and maintaining EFDN Online Learning Platform
+- Development and maintaining the EFDN Online Learning Platform

 - Development of European M&E standards for Football for Development Programmes

-We believe that football can change people’s lives and that’s why we aim to inspire all European clubs to become more actively engaged in their communities and collaborate with our members in the field of football and development.
+We believe that football can change people’s lives and that’s why we aim to inspire all European clubs, leagues and FAs to become more actively engaged in their communities and collaborate with other network members in the field of football and development.